deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/!KS Summary/!Knapped Stone Summary.md

 		* Actions and Objectives
 		* Units and Installations
 		* Conflicts
-		* Involving Stratagem into a Campaign
+		* Involving Stratagem in a Campaign